Waterless Urinals

 Waterless urinals are more hygienic than standard urinals with conventional flushing systems.
 The moist environment in conventional water flushing systems actually encourages the development of bacteria and fungi on the urinal’s surfaces.

-In addition to protecting the environment, Uridan® urinals also protect your bank account.
-Just one urinal can save up to 200,000 litres of water per year, which in turn saves you money.
-So, if you’re looking for a smell-free waterless urinal for your commercial washroom, take a look at our range of flushless urinals and start saving both water and money today!
+In addition to protecting the environment, waterless urinals also protect your bank account.
+Just one urinal can save up to 200,000 litres of water per year, saving you money.
+So, if you’re looking for a smell-free, waterless urinal for your commercial washroom, take a look at our range of flush-less urinals and start saving both water and money today!

 Waterless Urinals FAQs